 Contact Our Sexual Harassment Lawyer

 Retaliation against employees who report or complain of sexual harassment is not unusual, but it is unlawful.
 If you have reported to your employer that you or someone else at work has been sexually harassed, your employer may not retaliate against you for making that report.
-If you believe you have been retaliated against because you have reported sexual harassment, contact the employment lawyers of Terry, Simon & Kelly for a free consultation to discuss your claims.
+If you believe you have been retaliated against because you have reported sexual harassment, contact an employment lawyer for a free consultation to discuss your claims.